cpatdowling/pygrid/README.md

 # pygrid
 A Python class for representing GridLab-D objects with a JSON flavor.

-Requirements:
+Requirements: \n
-    Python 2.7.6, 3.1+
+    Python 2.7.6, 3.1+ \n
-    Tested and Developed in linux, Ubuntu 14.4 -- path strings not yet configured for Windows but everything else should work GridLab-D (hopefully you've got this one)
+    Tested and Developed in linux, Ubuntu 14.4 -- path strings not yet configured for Windows but everything else should work \n
+    GridLab-D (hopefully you've got this one) \n

 **Disclaimer** Work in progress by a bunch of research scientists.

 pygrid is a Python class for representing GridLab-D objects in JSON fashion.
-Having no authority, this developer does not pass judgement on GridLab-D engineer's choice of what jbjects did and did not require configuration objects, so all objects in GridLab-D are treated equally.
+Having no authority, this developer does not pass judgement on GridLab-D engineer's choice of what objects did and did not require configuration objects, so all objects in GridLab-D are treated equally.
 In general, an instance of the pygrid class generates a master JSON object (stored as a dictionary) of the following form:

     {object_type:
         {object_name: